JoshTickles/PowerShell/FMS_LE_Cert/README.md

    ```

 4. Get your first Certificate:
    You **should** read this file completely (all below) before continuing.
-If you like to live dangerously and you have FileMaker Server installed in the default directory you can run this command after replacing `fms.example.com` and `user@email.com` with your own.
+If you like to live dangerously and you have FileMaker Server installed in the default directory you can run this command after replacing `fms.example.school.nz` and `TTS@example.school.nz` with your own.
    Consider adding the `-Staging` parameter when first configuring this script, so you can verify there are no permissions or config issues before using Let's Encrypt production server, or restarting FileMaker server.

    ```powershell